Community

-my voice in the community
+My voice in the community

 Honest conversations begin with genuine connections, and it is through these connections that transformation is possible.

-Music curator
+Music Curator

-and inspiring audiences
+Amplifying artists and inspiring audiences

 My gift lies in tapping into the spirit of an event, whether it's a healing performance in a neighborhood garden or a folk-inspired hip-hop band playing in a historic art museum.
 I bring an intuitive approach, a natural strategy, and a fresh perspective to music programming, prioritizing the well-being of everyone involved, from artists and audience members to venue staff.